serlo/lenabi-migration-algorithm/README.md

-For every version except the current one, the file [migrations.js](https://github.com/serlo/lenabi-migration-algorithm/blob/main/migrations.js) defines a function that transforms the content of a document from that version to the next version.
-The basic structure is as follows:
+For every version except the current one, the file [migrations.js](https://github.com/serlo/lenabi-migration-algorithm/blob/main/migrations.js) defines in a registry `migrations` a function that transforms the content of a document from that version to the next version.
+The basic structure is as
+follows:

 ```js
 //migrations.js